deepset-ai/haystack-home/content/blog/cpu-optimized-models-with-fastrag/index.md

 ### Indexing Data

 We will start with initializing an in-memory data store and loading the document embedder component from fastRAG.
-The `IPEXSentenceTransformersDocumentEmbedder` can be used just like any other document embedder in Haystack.
+The `IPEXSentenceTransformersDocumentEmbedder` can be seamlessly integrated into a Haystack pipeline, just like any other component.

 ```python
 from haystack import Document